Wisconsin Public Radio

-Wisconsin Public Radio (WPR) is a network of 34 public radio stations in the state of Wisconsin.
-WPR's network is divided into two distinct analog services, the Ideas Network and the NPR News & Music Network, as well as the All Classical Network, a digital-only, full-time classical music service.
+Wisconsin Public Radio (WPR) is a network of 38 public radio stations in the state of Wisconsin.
+WPR's network is divided into two distinct services, the WPR News Network and the WPR Music Network.

 History

+Wisconsin Public Radio has origins that date to 1914.
+For history prior to the formation of Wisconsin Public Radio, see WHA (AM).

-In 1932, WHA in Madison and WLBL in Stevens Point started limited simulcasting of certain programs.
-However, the first real steps toward the building of what would become Wisconsin Public Radio began in 1947, with the sign-on of WHA-FM (now WERN) as a sister station to WHA.
+The first real steps toward the building of what would become Wisconsin Public Radio began in 1947, with the sign-on of WHA-FM (now WERN) as a sister station to WHA.
 Between 1948 and 1965, seven more FM stations signed on as part of what was initially dubbed Wisconsin Educational Radio.
 The network became Wisconsin Public Radio in 1971, when it became a charter member of National Public Radio.
 Shortly afterward, the merger of the University of Wisconsin and Wisconsin State University systems into the present-day University of Wisconsin System greatly increased WPR's reach.